-The decision to sell Ritani engagement rings online caused the ground to shake for awhile, as authorized retailers throughout the country murmured about what effect Ritani’s internet presence would have upon their in-store bridal sales.
+The decision to sell Ritani engagement rings online caused the ground to shake for a while, as authorized retailers throughout the country murmured about what effect Ritani’s internet presence would have upon their in-store bridal sales.
 The approach which Ritani is taking is designed to expand their market by increasing social awareness of Ritani engagement rings.
-They make it possible for internet buyers to order the product directly online and/or take delivery of their order from a local jewelry store.
+They make it possible for internet buyers to order the product directly online and/or take delivery of their orders from a local jewelry store.

 Ritani is most likely right.
 The odds are that you’ll love fall in love with Ritani engagement rings.
-Providing that you take the time to carefully select the diamond that you choose as as center stone.
+Providing that you take the time to carefully select the diamond that you choose as a center stone.
 This statement is accurate whether you buy Ritani engagement rings online, or from your local jewelry store.
-As I’m about to demonstrate, Ritani engagement rings offer a broad selection of diamond qualities and levels of diamond cut precision.
-I imagine that this is an effort to appeal to the broadest market share possible, and increase market recognition of Ritani engagement rings.
+As I’m about to demonstrate, Ritani engagement rings offer a broad selection of diamond qualities and levels of diamond-cut precision.
+I imagine that this is an effort to appeal to the broadest market share possible and increase market recognition of Ritani engagement rings.

 Ritani engagement rings are quite popular with people who like designer jewelry.
 I’m a diamond buyer with 30+ years of experience selecting diamonds that exhibit the highest degrees of diamond cut quality and visual performance.
-We might be playing in the same sand box, but we’re likely to see things from different perspectives.
-Ritani likes to build fantastic sand castles that look like diamond engagement rings.
-And I’m inclined to to carefully examine each and every grain of sand to determine which ones are going to best reflect the sun.
+We might be playing in the same sandbox, but we’re likely to see things from different perspectives.
+Ritani likes to build fantastic sandcastles that look like diamond engagement rings.
+And I’m inclined to carefully examine each and every grain of sand to determine which ones are going to best reflect the sun.